sabrinathai/ExperienceSampler/Data-Organization-R-Option/Server Data Organization Instructions.md

-#Server Data - Data Organization Instructions
+# Server Data - Data Organization Instructions

-NOTE: The month for the timestamp starts with 0.
+**NOTE**: The month for the timestamp ranges from 0-11 .
 Thus, January is actually indicated by a 0, February is actually indicated by 1, and so forth.
 Please remember to keep this in mind.

-##Get, Splice, and Clean Data
+## Get, Splice, and Clean Data
 Download our [Get, Splice, and Clean Data.R script](https://github.com/sabrinathai/ExperienceSampler/blob/master/Data-Organization-R-Option/Get%2C%20Splice%2C%20and%20Clean%20Server%20Data.R).
 We include detailed comments throughout our R Script describing what each line is doing.
 Below we point out the lines that require modifications.

-###Get Necessary Libraries
+### Get Necessary Libraries
 1. Lines 2 to 6 load the libraries you'll need to get, splice, and clean your ExperienceSampler Server Data.
   * If you do not have the `tidyr`, `stringr`, and `plyr` libraries, uncomment **line 3** to install the packages.

-###Get, Splice, and Clean Server Data
+### Get, Splice, and Clean Server Data
 1. Create a folder to store your **raw** data on your computer.
 2. Copy this directory and paste it between the double quotation marks in **lines 9, 29, and 41**.
 3. In **line 13**, insert the server URL where the **URL** placeholder is.